lilahagen/essays/OTHELLO.md

 *<p style="color:lightsalmon; background-color:oldlace">* Emilia's above passage serves as a "defense of wives against male double standards," arguing for **female sexual freedom as well as a woman's agency and the ability to control her own life.** Emilia argues that women should have the ability to express themselves in the same way that men can, because women can **"see, and smell, and have their palates both for sweet and sour, as husbands have."** Emilia refuses to have her voice silenced by men, and it's somber to remember that this is one of her last moments speaking her mind before her voice was silenced for good.

- *<p style="color:olive; background-color:beige">* This speech uses a lot of colloquial diction through words like **"scant," "galls," "see and smell," and "sweet and sour,"** evoking passionate emotions and potrays Emilia's desperation to break free from restraint and censorship.
+*<p style="color:seagreen; background-color:honeydew">* This speech uses a lot of colloquial diction through words like **"scant," "galls," "see and smell," and "sweet and sour,"** evoking passionate emotions and potrays Emilia's desperation to break free from restraint and censorship.

 **DESDEMONA** </br>
 Good night, good night. ⟨God⟩ me such uses send, </br>